manuGil/online-core/docs/source/data-modeling.rst

    5                 \                  \
    ===============  ===============  ==================

 When looking at two polygons, we can define all their possible topological relationships.
 To do so, we must describe each polygon in terms of its boundary and its interior (area inside the boundary).
+Read `Topological relationship`_.

 .. figure:: _static/img/topo-fundamentals.png
    :alt: topology fundamental concepts
-   :scale: 30 %
    :figclass: align-center

    The boundary, interior and exterior of polygons, lines and points.